Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-draggable-mr-potato-head.md

 });
 ```

-Then we need to attach a `mousedown` eventListener.
+Then we need to attach a `mousedown` event listener.
 This will be our starting point.
-We will define the current x and y position by using `offsetLeft` and `offsetTop`.
+We will define the current x and y position using `offsetLeft` and `offsetTop`.
-Then we get the mouse position x and y.
+Then we get the mouse positions x and y.

-And we attach an eventListener too `mousemove` since that will be us, dragging a part.
-Once we move our mouse we call the `draggable` function which we will make in a second.
+And we attach an event listener to `mousemove` since that will be us, dragging apart.
+Once we move our mouse, we call the `draggable` function, which we will make in a second.

 ```js
 draggableElements.forEach((element) => {